pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 }
 ```

-Lifetimes have to be statically verified at compile-time and the Rust borrow checker does zero control flow analysis, it assumes every block in an `if-else` statement is taken and every match arm in a `match` statement is taken and then it chooses the shortest possible lifetime for the variable.
+Lifetimes have to be statically verified at compile-time and the Rust borrow checker only does very basic control flow analysis, so it assumes every block in an `if-else` statement and every match arm in a `match` statement can be taken and then chooses the shortest possible lifetime for the variable.
 Once a variable is bounded by a lifetime it is bounded by that lifetime _forever_.
-The lifetime of a variable can only shrink, and all the shrinkage is computed at compile-time.
+The lifetime of a variable can only shrink, and all the shrinkage is determined at compile-time.

 **Key Takeaways**
 - lifetimes are statically verified at compile-time
-- lifetimes cannot be changed, i.e. cannot grow or shrink, at run-time
+- lifetimes cannot grow or shrink or change in any way at run-time
-- Rust borrow checker does zero control flow analysis and will always choose the shortest possible lifetime for a variable assuming all conditional blocks are taken
+- Rust borrow checker will always choose the shortest possible lifetime for a variable assuming all code paths can be taken